Environmental justice: Indigenous environmental justice

-In non-Native communities, where toxic industries and other discriminatory practices are disproportionately occurring, residents rely on laws and statutory frameworks outlined by the EPA.
+In non-Native communities, where toxic industries and other discriminatory practices are said to be disproportionately occurring, residents rely on laws and statutory frameworks outlined by the EPA.
 They rely on distributive justice, centered around the nature of private property.
 Native Americans do not fall under the same statutory frameworks as they are citizens of Indigenous nations, not ethnic minorities.
 As individuals, they are subject to American laws.
 As nations, they are subject to a separate legal regime, constructed on the basis of pre-existing sovereignty acknowledged by treaty and the U.S. Constitution.
 Environmental justice to Indigenous persons is not understood by legal entities but rather their distinct cultural and religious doctrines.

 Environmental Justice for Indigenous peoples follows a model that frames issues in terms of their colonial condition and can affirm decolonization as a potential framework within environmental justice.
 While Indigenous peoples' lived experiences vary from place to place, David Pellow writes that there are "common realities they all share in their experience of colonization that make it possible to generalize an Indigenous methodology while recognizing specific, localized conditions".
 Even abstract ideas like the right to a clean environment, a human right according to the United Nations, contradicts Indigenous peoples understanding of environmental justice as it reflects the commodification of land when seen in light of property values.

-Environmentalism of the poor

-Joan Martinez-Alier's influential concept of the environmentalism of the poor highlights the ways in which marginalized communities, particularly those in the Global South, are disproportionately affected by environmental degradation and the importance of including their perspectives and needs in environmental decision-making.
-Many wealthy countries forcibly extract resources from countries in the Global South, causing severe environmental and economic damage.
-For instance, companies such as Shell Oil have conducted drilling in Nigeria, specifically in Ogoniland, for decades.
-This drilling has required a $1 billion cleanup of the Niger River Delta due to severe pollution.
-In response to such damage, Ogoni residents, including the Ogoni Nine and Ken Saro-Wiwa, began leading large-scale protests.
-The Nigerian government, which was backed by Shell Oil, violently suppressed protestors through arrests and executions.
-Martinez-Alier's work also introduces the concept of "ecological distribution conflicts," which are conflicts over access to and control of natural resources and the environmental impacts that result from their use, and which are often rooted in social and economic inequalities.

-Another example of environmentalism of the poor is how low-income communities are disproportionately impacted by environmental hazards.
-For instance, low-income communities tend to be located closer to sources of pollution, with one study by the University of Michigan finding that more than half of those living within three kilometers of hazardous waste facilities were impoverished.